Niha12/movie-recommendation-system/README.md

 # Movie Rec
-Movie recommendation website created using Django and React
+Movie recommendation website created using Django and React.
+The root of this project is the folder '...\backend'.
+(This should've been called 'MovieRec' but when starting the project, I was following a tutorial which created this first backend folder.
+I couldn't change this after since the routing was done with it.)

 ## Installation
 To set up this project, clone the project into your local directory.
 (Assuming you have Django and React installed) :